Otto-G/education-python/PythonForEverybody/README.md

 #### 6.2 Getting the length of a string using `len`

-`len` is a built-in functino that returns the number of characters in a string.
+`len` is a built-in function that returns the number of characters in a string.

 ```python
 >>> fruit = "banana"